 We participate in various programs under which we have received and are eligible to receive research and development grants for financing research and development projects in Israel, pursuant to the provisions of The Encouragement of Industrial Research and Development Law, 1984.
-We are also participating in grant research programs of the European Union, Horizon 2020 and from time to time we participate in programs through bilateral R&D foundations such as Canada Israel R&D foundation (CIIRD) and BIRD foundation.
+We are also participating in grant research programs of the European Union, Horizon 2020 and from time to time we participate in programs through bilateral R&D foundations such as the BIRD foundation.
 With respect to some of our funding programs, we are obligated to pay royalties from the revenues derived from products developed within the framework of such programs.
 However, most of our programs are non-royalty bearing programs.